 | About us | NACE |

-Membership Annual membership covers your whole school, supporting you to embed consistent, effective approaches to provision for the more able and challenge for all.
-Includes access to our members' resource library, live and recorded CPD webinars, member meetups, research programme and more.
-Join now NACE CPD Continuing professional development (CPD) for teachers and school leaders supporting the development of high-quality provision for more able learners and challenge for all.
-We offer bespoke whole-school training, on-demand courses, live conferences, workshops and Network Groups.
-Find out more Challenge Development Programme Supporting school leaders in their ambition to ensure more able learners achieve their potential in the context of challenge for all.
-The programme is founded on the NACE Challenge Framework, a well-established tool for whole-school review and school improvement, with accompanying resources, consultancy and CPD available.
-Read more
+About NACEThe National Association for Able Children in Education (NACE) is a charity, working with schools, education leaders and practitioners to improve provision for more able learners and increase challenge for all.
+Our vision is that all young people, including the more able, can develop their abilities without limits – no matter what barriers to learning they may face and no matter what school they attend.
+This vision can only be achieved when schools focus on identifying and meeting the needs of the most able learners – including those at risk of underachievement and disengagement – and on creating a whole-school culture and environment of “challenge for all”.
+Every child has the right to experience cognitive challenge, to discover and develop their abilities.
+This is key to inclusion, equity, and social justice.
+We support schools to achieve this through: Membership Annual membership covers your whole school, supporting you to embed consistent, effective approaches to provision for the more able and challenge for all.
+Includes access to our members' resource library, live and recorded CPD webinars, networking opportunities and more.
+Read more CPD Continuing professional development (CPD) for teachers and school leaders with a focus on high-quality provision for more able learners and challenge for all.
+This includes bespoke whole-school training, on-demand courses, live conferences, workshops and network groups.
+Read more Challenge Development Programme Supporting school leaders in their ambition to ensure more able learners achieve their potential in the context of challenge for all.
+Founded on the NACE Challenge Framework, a well-established tool for whole-school review and improvement, with accompanying resources, consultancy and CPD available.
+Read moreOur core principlesNote on language:

 16/10/2025 » 22/04/2026